JaydenMaalouf/PureApex.API/README.md

 #### Thanks for using my wrapper ❤️ By Kanga#8041.

 **Please note: This API wrapper is for educational purposes only.
-I am not affiliated with Origin, Respawn,  or any of it's entities.**
+I am not affiliated with Origin, Respawn, EA or any of their entities/affiliates.**